OSUrobotics/Physical-Robotic-Manipulation-Test-Facility/docs/Software/software.md

 As ROS Melodic is not compatible with the latest versions of Ubuntu (and to enable easy setup across multiple devices), a Docker container is used.
 The Docker container is build from Ubuntu 18.04, and enables the control computer to be running newer versions of Ubuntu or other operating systems.

-The [infrastructrue-packages repository](https://github.com/OSUrobotics/infrastructure-packages) provides setup instuctions for the container, and includes all of the base modules (FlexBE, custom messages, visualization, etc.).
+The [infrastructure-packages repository](https://github.com/OSUrobotics/infrastructure-packages) provides setup instructions for the container, and includes all of the base modules (FlexBE, custom messages, visualization, etc.).

 ### Raspberry Pi

 The Raspberry Pi requires a Ubuntu 18.04 image with ROS Melodic.
 [We provide one, as well instructions for flashing here](https://oregonstate.box.com/s/s0gt75lpap5d37oyjeo47on6a7t4ze4d).

-Once the Raspberry Pi is booted up, we recomend updating packages with the following:
+Once the Raspberry Pi is booted up, we recommend updating packages with the following:
 ```console,
    sudo apt-get update && sudo apt-get upgrade
 ```